Natura & Co: History

-On January 6, 2020, Natura began trading on the New York Stock Exchange (NYSE).

-It's acquisition of Avon Products Inc. in 2020 turned Natura into the world’s fourth largest pure-play beauty group.
+From 2020 until 2024 American depositary shares of Natura traded on the New York Stock Exchange (NYSE).
+Its acquisition of Avon Products in 2020 turned Natura into the world’s fourth largest pure-play beauty group.

 Business model

 Natura is a one-level marketing company.

 Natura promotes its image as an eco-friendly, sustainable company (using natural products, working toward sustainable environment and social support etc.).
 The company also uses ordinary women rather than supermodels in its advertisements.

-Natura & Co operates more than 3,200 stores, considering Natura, The Body Shop, and Aesop's operations.
-The direct sales channel has more than 6 million consultants among all brands.
-The company also encourages personal development, material and professional consultants and advisors.